HIIT will enhance your endurance and metabolism. Luckily, for HIIT, you won’t require complex equipment.

 Cons: Tends to run wide.

-CrossFit Nano 4.0 comes out like the versatile HIIT trainer.
-RopePro and DuraCage overlays will support the shoe’s mesh-based upper is designed to enhance rope climbing but also great for HIIT.
+CrossFit Nano 4.0 comes out like the versatile HIIT trainer – second for best shoes for HIIT training.
+RopePro and DuraCage overlays will support the shoe’s mesh-based upper are designed to enhance rope climbing but also great for HIIT.
 Further, the RopePro protection wrap allows greater support and bite in your rope climbing.

 As a regular in the cross-fit line of shoes, CrossFit Nano 4.0 is great for box jumps and the pulling Olympic lifts.
 You’ll love its top shock absorbing and support, in addition to having minimum drop differential that’s great for your high-intensity training.